HCL-TECH-SOFTWARE/asoc_automation_iast/asoc_automation_iast/readme_utils.md

 # AsocReportUtils.py

-This module provides utility functions for interacting with the AppScan on Cloud (ASoC) API, specifically for retrieving scan issues, issue details, and application information.
+This module provides utility functions for interacting with the AppScan on Cloud (ASoC) API and AS360 API, specifically for retrieving scan issues, issue details, and application information.

 ## Features